balaam/slate/source/index.html.md

 ### multipart/form-data

-The data is attached to the request to the request in chunks.
+The data is attached to the request in chunks.

 ## AddValue